UNITED STATES ENVIRONMENTAL PROTECTION AGENCY CHARTER

 5. Official(s) to Whom the Committee Reports:

 The SAB will report its advice and recommendations to the EPA Administrator.
-When scientific advice is requested by one of the committees specified in ERDDAA, the Administrator, will, when appropriate, forward the SAB’s advice to the requesting congressional committees.
+When scientific advice is requested by one of the congressional committees specified in ERDDAA, the Administrator, will, when appropriate, forward the SAB’s advice to the requesting congressional committees.

 6. Agency Responsible for Providing the Necessary Support: